cdhtlr/AlpineWSL/README.md

 Close Windows Terminal then reopen it.

 Install the GUI application you need, for example <b>gedit</b>.

+    apk add gedit

 Then open the gedit application.

 WSLg should create a shortcut for the application automatically, if not, create the shortcut yourself with the target